 The emotional and financial strain of a brain injury on the entire family can be overwhelming.
 Getting involved in a legal battle may seem daunting, but we can help you judge the merits of taking such action.
 We can secure the medical, financial and practical assistance that you will need.
 More importantly, we’ll give you the information, guidance and support needed to allow you and your family to look forward and get on with your lives.

-Our skilled team of specialist lawyers want to speak to you today for free
+Our skilled team of specialist lawyers want to speak to you today.
+Call for a free initial discussion.

 When it comes to serious brain injury law, Rose's skill is unmatched.
 She has over 26 years' experience as a lawyer and she is a great listener so tell Rose your story.